Friends of Oakhurst Park (FOOP)

 $10,000 Goal

-In 2015, upon learning the City of Fort Worth implemented policy to no longer irrigate neighborhood parks, an Oakhurst family adopted Oakhurst Park and on October 14, 2015 and founded FRIENDS OF OAKHURST PARK (FOOP), a 501(c)3 service organization whose sole mission is to MAINTAIN PROTECT, AND PRESERVE Oakhurst Park for future generations.
+In 2015, upon learning the City of Fort Worth no longer irrigates neighborhood parks, an Oakhurst family adopted Oakhurst Park and on October 14, 2015 founded FRIENDS OF OAKHURST PARK-FOOP, a 501(c)3 service organization whose sole mission is to MAINTAIN PROTECT, AND PRESERVE Oakhurst Park for future generations.

-In 2024, to celebrate the Oakhurst Neighborhood's 100th Anniversary, Sharon Kutilek Buse, the founder of FRIENDS OF OAKHURST PARK presented the Oakhurst neighborhood with the fully restored Oakhurst Park 1950 era toucan play pieces that she rescued from destruction during the 2023 Oakhurst Park playground re-construction project.
-The "big birds" were painted back to life by Riverside Arts District artists Nicole Ofeno Payne and Raef Payne and installed in the park as stationary play pieces.
+In 2024, to celebrate the Oakhurst Neighborhood's 100th Anniversary, Sharon Kutilek Buse, the founder of FRIENDS OF OAKHURST PARK-FOOP presented the Oakhurst neighborhood the fully restored Oakhurst Park 1950 era toucan play pieces she rescued from destruction during the 2023 Oakhurst Park playground re-construction project.
+The "big birds" were painted back to life by Riverside Arts District artists Nicole Ofeno Payne and Raef Payne and re-installed in the park as stationary play pieces.

 Our Needs